 The Portugal D7 Visa:

 If you have your own funding and receive a passive income from your own country, you can gain a Portuguese residency by applying for the D7 Visa, also known as the Portugal Passive Income Visa.
 Whether you’re a retiree or an entrepreneur, enjoy Portuguese residency privileges thanks to the D7 visa.
-Read more about the D7 visa Program from here:
+Read more about the D7 visa Program here: